YueYuSJTU/RL_model/README.md

 ### Task

-JSBGym implements two tasks for controlling the altitude and heading of aircraft:
+jsbgym_m implements two tasks for controlling the altitude and heading of aircraft:

 * **HeadingControlTask** aircraft must fly in a straight line, maintaining its initial altitude and direction of travel (heading)
 * **TurnHeadingControlTask** aircraft must turn to face a random target heading while maintaining their initial altitude